Mad-Spy/40kHomeBrew/README.md

 [Codex - Fallen Sororitas](https://1d4chan.org/wiki/Codex_-_Fallen_Sororitas)

 ---------------------
-To use these files, first download the **40k 8th Edition** data set within Battlescribe.
-You may need to select "Show Archived Repositories" in order to see this data set.
+To use these files, first download the relevant 40k data set within Battlescribe.
+You may need to select "Show Archived Repositories" in order to see the 8th edition data set.

 Next, download the .cat file(s) you want from here.
+The ones with 8th at the end are for the 8th edition dataset.

 You then need to manually copy the file into your Battlescribe data directory.